ndiconti/plebnet-setup/README.md

 ## Git cloning repositories

-We are now going to use the `git clone` command to yes, clone the version you just forked onto your Github to your local machine.
+We are now going to use the `git clone` command to yes, clone the version you just forked onto your Github, onto to your local machine.

 Github conveniantly gives you an easy way to copy the comand straight to your terminal.